ansible-collections/ibm_zos_cics/docs/source/modules/start_cics.rst

     lines
       Specifies the estimated line count, in thousands of lines, from this job's sysout data sets.
-Lines is 1 through 4 decimal numbers.
+The value is 1 through 4 decimal numbers.
 For example, code 5 for 5000 lines.
 If you omit lines, JES2 uses an installation default specified at initialization.

       | **required**: False